stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 yourself.
 These frameworks provide conventions and sets of tested components for your
 applications:

-- [Echo](https://echo.labstack.com) - A small, convenient framework for Web applications
+- [Hugo](https://gohugo.io/) - A generator for static Websites
-- [chi](https://go-chi.io) - A minimal router and middleware framework for Web API services.
+- [Echo](https://echo.labstack.com/) - A small, convenient framework for Web applications
-- [Buffalo](https://gobuffalo.io) - A full set of integrated tools and components for Web sites and applications.
+- [chi](https://go-chi.io/) - A minimal router and middleware framework for Web API services.
 - [Go kit](https://gokit.io) - Microservices in enterprise architectures

 Go Web applications can be deployed on a very wide variety of infrastructure.
 Cloud